albertkun/211A-ASIAAM-191A/readme.md

 civic engagement, these tools are underutilized or simply seen as tools “left to the experts”.
 This course prepares students to be informed digital citizens and transfer these tools for practical application in civil society.
-The two main objectives for this course are, 1) to walk away with technical web development skills relevant to mapping for civil society, and 2) to apply an ethical mapping framework to such projects.
+The two main objectives for this course are:
+1. To walk away with technical web development skills relevant to mapping for civil society
+2. To apply an ethical mapping framework to such projects.

 ## Course Objectives: